domenicoeliacirese/DIY-Stream-Deck/README.md

 ## Included in This Repository

 - STL files for 3D printing the case and encoder knobs
-- Electrical connection schematic
 - Python script for Windows PC volume management
 - Arduino `.ino` sketch for ESP32 firmware

+## Future Plans

+- Optimize and improve the current functionality for smoother performance
+- Enable the functionality of the top buttons, which are currently non-functional
+- Add icons on the displays to show mute status instead of just “0”
+- Display the icon of the currently open application on the mixer’s display
+- Redesign the 3D model for the case to enhance aesthetics and usability
+- Electrical connection schematic

 ![DIY Stream Deck](diy-stream-deck.png)